Transfer credit assessment

 NOTE: A maximum of 60 credits (or 50% of total ACAD required course credits) from other institutions can be applied as transfer credit equivalency toward ACAD degree programs.
-Students admitted to ACAD’s Third Year Program as advanced standing transfer students must complete all Intermediate and Advanced 300 and 400 level major program requirements at ACAD.
+Students admitted to ACAD’s Third Year Program as transfer students must complete all Intermediate and Advanced 300 and 400 level major program requirements at ACAD.

 Other transfer credits (200, 300, 400-level courses)

 Many transfer students are able to transfer additional academic courses (i.e. social science, natural science, humanities, or second language courses) and we give transfer credits for these courses wherever possible providing that we have not awarded the maximum 60 transfer credits already.

 If students have completed post-secondary studies that were not specific to art and design or it was not a full year of art and design study, we may still consider your previous studies for transfer credits towards courses within our degree programs.

 After admission and acceptance to ACAD request an official transfer credit assessment

 Students who are admitted to ACAD are required to request a review of official transcripts for possible transfer credits.
 As part of the application process you will be asked your intended major.
 It is important that we know which major you intend to study as it enables us to give you more concise information on the courses that you should consider registering for.
 Note that you will always be able to change your mind when you formally declare a major providing you have completed the pre-requisite courses.
 Be aware that in some cases not all the course work you have completed will fit a different choice of major.